© Robin and Tina Whittle, Real World Interfaces ABN 29 836 876 922 rw@firstpr.com.au 5 June 2013

 The page 303-mods/ discusses how to obtain the Omron switches and how to to modify them so they fit the TB-303 buttons.
 To support people with the task of replacing these switches, but who do not want to modify the switches themselves, we are now selling Omron switches, with their stems modified to suit TB-303 TR-606 buttons.
 Each pack contains 25 switches.
 The TB-303 needs 24 and the TR-606 needs 21.
 Australian customers please email us.
 Overseas customers, please use PayPal to send Australian AUD$90 for one pack, or AUD$160 for two, to rw@firstpr.com.au .
 We will airmail them to you within a few days, so you should have them within two weeks at most.

 Tina and I aim for a three week turnaround time between you, the customer, sending your TB-303 and receiving it back as a Devil Fish.
 However it is best to allow four to six weeks.
+(Note 2022 - have a large backlog of work and have not been taking on new jobs for the last two years.)

-Please email us with your requirements and we will reply with the full pricing information, shipping address etc. Please send the TB-303 with a reputable courier company, rather than by the post.
-DHL, Federal Express and your Post Office's EMS service are all good choices.
+Please send the TB-303 with a reputable courier company, rather than by the post.
+TNT, DHL, Federal Express and your Post Office's EMS service are all good choices.

 The German Postpak service and a similar service from the Belgian Post Office is not a courier service and should not be used.
 Despite assurances about tracking numbers and someone having to sign for delivery, it will be delivered in Australia as an ordinary parcel.
 This means it may be left on our doorstep.
 Ordinary airmail with the recipient having to sign for the package is not secure enough for an item such as a TB-303.
 Post Offices in many countries deliver their packages not through the Post Office of the destination country, but by various transport companies.
-Australian truck drivers may not understand instructions in French regarding the recipient signing for the package.
+Australian truck drivers won't understand instructions in French regarding the recipient signing for the package.

 Other information at this site